Criteria for the Assessment of the Environmental Damage (CAED)

 Project description and aims

-As part of its 2016-2020 Strategic Work Programme, the IMPEL Network set up this project in the environmental damage thematic area, concerning the criteria for the determination of the environmental damage and imminent threat of damage, called CAED – Criteria for the Assessment of the Environmental Damage.
+As part of its 2016-2020 Strategic Work Programme, in 2019 the IMPEL Network set up a project in the environmental damage thematic area, called Criteria for the Assessment of the Environmental Damage (CAED).

-The ultimate goal of the project is to produce a guide proving criteria for the assessment of the environmental damage and imminent threat of damage under ELD national legislation of Member States, based on reference parameters relating to ‘evidence’ and to ‘clue’ of environmental damage or imminent threat of damage.
+The ultimate goal of the project is to develop a guide proving criteria for the assessment of environmental damage and imminent threat of damage under ELD, based on reference parameters relating to ‘evidence’ and ‘clues’ of environmental damage and imminent threat of damage.